brown-band/website/pages/scripts/1998-1999/fall/dartmouth.md

 Or tour the far-FAR-away Land of Lazarmy.\
 And perhaps he will take with him Richard K. Armey.\
 Watch now as the Band forms a Congress sans Newt\
-And plays the song "Aqualung" as a salute.
+And plays the song “Aqualung” as a salute.

 :sd[Band does this.]